British links to al-Shabab revealed

 Others have been accused or convicted of raising money for al-Shabab, or facilitating the travel of others.

-Seven people on the list returned to the UK - but the fate of most of the others is completely unknown.'A disservice'
+Seven people on the list returned to the UK - but the fate of most of the others is completely unknown.

 Four of the men on the list are known to be dead, including men who featured on a video released by the group a week ago.